When I was in university, I was enrolled in an engineering program, and this meant two things:

 Some more things to keep in mind

 - The world will go on if you don’t get everything done.
 The outcome is definitely not going to be as bad as you think it will be.
+But if you’re having a hard time with this or feeling way too overwhelmed, talk to your doctor or a mental health professional that can help you.

 - If you always have way too much to do, it’s time to be firm with yourself and reevaluate your workload to see if you have too many responsibilities.
-It might be helpful for you to cut something out of your life for a while if it’s taking too much of your time and damaging your mental health.
+It might be helpful for you to cut something out of your life for a while if it’s taking too much of your time and damaging your wellbeing.

 - Take a minute to move your body and exercise!
 This will help you recharge your body and mind.
 Seriously, it works wonders – don’t underestimate it!